Project xCloud Impressions: Microsoft Takes the Streaming Lead

 Microsoft is currently running a Project xCloud streaming preview program for select players who sign up for the trial phase.
 I was lucky enough to be given the green light as a sort of beta tester.

-That makes me one of very few people with a foot in both the Stadia and xCloud camps so far.
+That makes me one of the very few people with a foot in both the Stadia and xCloud camps so far.
 So how does xCloud work?
 In brief, xCloud works very well on mobile, just like Stadia.
 For the long version of that, keep reading.

 What is Project xCloud?